streamtv85/ipfs-cheatsheet/README.md

 ```
 screen -S ipfs_daemon -d -m ipfs daemon
 ```
-You may be able to open IPGS GUI to see the status of the node
+Now you should be able to open IPFS GUI to see the status of the node
 ```
 http://<hostname>:5001/webui
 ```